top of page

 Start with a lush drone… Add motion with rhythmic textures… Then twist the Tension knob to pull the listener into discomfort, danger, or suspense — all in real time.

-Watch Eclipse in Action
+Watch Eclipse in Action:

 Dissonance speaks directly to the primal part of the brain.
 It’s one of the most powerful tools in a composer’s arsenal.
 Now you have full control of it — with just one knob.
 Get Eclipse now.